 I decided early on to try to fit the information for each beat into a small integer and store these integers in an array.
 I looked into what information I would need to store:

 To store each note pitch, I decided to use MIDI note numbers.
-These only use 7 bits per note, and they can be converted to frequencies using a simple formula, so this was a much better solution than trying to store the note frequency or wavelength.
+These only use 7 bits per note, and they can be converted to frequencies using a basic formula, so this was a much better solution than trying to store the note frequency or wavelength.

 10 bits is kind of an odd size, so I tried to figure out what else I could include to use all bits in a 16 bit integer.
 The first thing I added was duty cycle controls.
 The original NES had 3 duty cycle settings, and composers could create interesting effects by switching between them.
 I decided to add 4 duty cycle settings to this project, although they didn't sound as different as I had hoped (likely due to the poor quality speaker I used).
 This brought the total up to 12 bits.